 - Having a sign-in sheet for the talent is essential.
 If you are a SAG signatory production, this should be an Exhibit E.

 - You will also need help in holding the auditions.
-An assistant for sign-ins is standard, but also a reader and camera operator will also be helpful so that you can focus on the performances you will see.
+An assistant for sign-ins is standard, but also a reader and camera operator will also be helpful so that you can focus on the performances.

 - You should have a camera to record the auditions.
 After the first five, the performances will become a dizzying array of words and faces that you will have to go back and give second considerations.